Loycifer/resRand.js/README.md

 JavaScript can be run in all modern web browsers without additional software installation.

-You should be familiar with the following JavaScript types.
+You should be familiar with the following JavaScript types and concepts.

 ---
 ###Variable [[?]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var)